-You can use this space to keep tr whom you have already shared re ack of people you want to share you esults. r results with, or those with
+You can use this space to keep track of people you want to share your results with, or those with whom you have already shared results.

 Resources and Support

 Caring for your own health, or a family member's health, can be complex and challenging at times.
 While you may just be receiving a genetic diagnosis, we know that you have been putting in the hard work long before.
 You may already be well connected to resources that help you manage your medical concerns.
 Here are some other tips, websites and tools that may be helpful after receiving genetic testing results.
 These pages contain both general and case-specific resources.